 One-sided Limits¶

-This is called the right limit, because on the number line, the input interval being used is the right half of the interval $(a-\delta, a+\delta)$.
+This is called the right limit, because on the number line, the interval being used is the right half of the original $(a-r, a+r)$.

 We define the left limit similarly.